Part of the Product Strategy series

 Mistake 1: PLG with a complex product.
 If your product requires configuration, integration, or organizational change management to deliver value, a free trial will not convert.
 Buyers will sign up, get confused, and leave.

 Mistake 2: SLG with a $5K ACV.
-If you are spending $8K to acquire a $5K customer, the math does not work no matter how good your sales team is.
+If you are spending $8K to acquire a $5K customer, the unit economics do not work no matter how good your sales team is.

 Mistake 3: Switching motions too fast.
-Companies that flip from SLG to PLG (or vice versa) without testing the unit economics first lose 12-18 months of momentum.
+Companies that flip from SLG to PLG (or vice versa) without testing pipeline velocity and unit economics first lose 12-18 months of momentum.

 Your First Step